heren1heren/inventory-app/Plan.md

   --> [x] creating a selection form inside form page --> [x] creating a pokemon form inside form page
+  --> [x] creating trainer, pokemon type form and using include to toggle between forms inside the form page

+- [x] fixing type logic inside pokemonDetail

+# Feb 8

-  --> [x] creating trainer, pokemon type form and using include to toggle between forms inside the form page --> [ ] making each forms post properly without the image first --> [ ] implement adding a file ( images) for pokemon inside my add form --> [ ] making forms work with adding a file
+      --> [ ] making each forms post properly without the image first

+      --> [ ]  render each form's selection with database
+      --> [ ] implement adding a file ( images) for pokemon inside my add form --> [ ] making forms work with adding a file
+      --

 - [ ] Creating edit form views - which is triggered by pressing a button inside each detail pages

-- [x] fixing type logic inside pokemonDetail
 - [ ] fixing adding logic inside card-deck view -- everytime adding a card -> the card should be appear at the top first -> consider using your own css grid
 - [ ] Write the next check list